mongodb/mongo-python-driver/doc/examples/type_hints.rst

   >>> result = collection.find_one({"x": 1})
   >>> assert isinstance(result, RawBSONDocument)

-Another option is to use a custom `TypedDict`_ for a well-defined schema.
+Another option is to use a custom :py:class:`~typing.TypedDict` when using a well-defined schema:

 .. doctest::